 Starting with Teamleader does not necessarily mean starting from scratch.
 It is possible you have a list of deals you want to import into Teamleader.
 Whether they are already won, lost or still running, importing them is no problem.

 However, you should note that the import file (CSV or Excel) should contain certain information and should be structured properly.
 You'll find more information on this aspect in this article.

-Once your file is properly structured, simply send it to our support along with your login data.
+Once your file is properly structured, simply send it to our support along with written consent.
 Our support team will then carry out the actual import.